The Sedona Women Committees

 Chairs: Bev Bow & Cindy Correll

-The Scholarship Committee has the rewarding job of reviewing applications and recommending final candidates for the Helen Wolfe Scholarship.
-The scholarships are given to women who are re-entering students whose education was interrupted and are planning to resume their education.
-Our committee notifies colleges and vocational schools and also gets the word out by distributing flyers to libraries, local stores, and businesses as well as contacting newspapers and radio stations.
-Once applications are received we review each one and narrow down qualified candidates.
-We interview final candidates before making our recommendations to the Board.
-The Board then votes to approve the candidate before notification.
+The Scholarship Committee has the rewarding job of reviewing applications and recommending final candidates for the Helen Wolfe Scholarship each year.
+The scholarships are awarded to women who are re-entering students whose educations have been interrupted and who are planning to resume their educations.
+Our committee notifies various Arizona colleges and vocational schools of the scholarship availability and also gets the word out about the scholarship in the Verde Valley area by distributing flyers to libraries, local stores and businesses, as well as contacting local newspapers.
+Once applications are received, the committee reviews each one and selects the most qualified candidates.
+The committee’s recommendations are then taken to the board for final approval in May of each year.
+The committee contacts each applicant personally after final scholarship recipients are chosen.

 The trip committee might possibly be the most fun of all the committees.
 It is responsible for selecting and organizing the two to three day trips and one day adventures.
 Committee members should have good computer skills, organizational skills, great people skills, negotiation skills, a willingness to go on the trips and a love for travel and adventure.
 If you possess one or more of these skills please consider joining our trips committee.